Homeowners insurance in Cyprus in 2023. Best homeowners insurance in Cyprus.

 Homeowners insurance quote

 Failure to adequately insure your home can cause unnecessary financial problems in the event of theft or damage.
-That’s why we offer customizable homeowners insurance policies to protect your house and belongings.

 Why insure your home with Pitsas Insurances?

-- Low excess rates
+• Low excess rates

-- Highly competitive quotes
+• Highly competitive quotes

-- Comprehensive all-risk contracts
+• Comprehensive all-risk contracts

-- Simple and clear terms and conditions
+• Simple and transparent terms and conditions

-- Special offers for temporary and holiday homes
+• Special offers for temporary and holiday homes

-- Additional coverage types, including employers' liability
+• Additional coverage types, including employers liability

-- Customizable insurance packages suited to your budget
+• Customisable insurance packages suited to your budget